Lesie-23/Olist-Ecommerce-Analytics/README.md

 ---

-### 🛠️ Tools
+##  Tools

-##### Python ·  MySQL · Power BI Desktop
+**Python · SQL · MySQL · Power BI Desktop · Power Query · DAX**

 ---
-### 🔧 Data Preparation & Loading
+###  Data Preparation & Loading

 The Olist dataset contains 9 related CSV tables with a large volume of records and columns.
 During the initial attempt to load the complete dataset into MySQL, the loading process did not complete successfully due to the data volume.

 To address this, Python was used for data profiling and preparation before loading the data into MySQL.

-Data preparation and modeling steps
+Data preparation and modeling steps:

-Performed data profiling in Python to understand the datasets, columns, data types, and overall structure.
+-Performed data profiling in Python to understand the datasets, columns, data types, and overall structure.

-Removed unnecessary columns that were not required for the analysis to reduce the data volume.
+-Removed unnecessary columns that were not required for the analysis to reduce the data volume.

-Loaded all 9 prepared tables into MySQL using SQLAlchemy.
+-Loaded all 9 prepared tables into MySQL using SQLAlchemy.

-Used customer_unique_id as the customer-level identifier for customer analysis rather than customer_id, allowing purchases associated with the same underlying customer to be analyzed together.
+-Used customer_unique_id as the customer-level identifier for customer analysis rather than customer_id, allowing purchases associated with the same underlying customer to be analyzed together.

-Connected Power BI to MySQL and imported 8 of the 9 tables into the Power BI model.
+-Connected Power BI to MySQL and imported 8 of the 9 tables into the Power BI model.

-Excluded the geolocation table from Power BI because it was not required for the final business analysis.
+-Excluded the geolocation table from Power BI because it was not required for the final business analysis.

-In Power Query, merged the order_reviews data into the orders data to make review information available alongside order-level analysis.
+-In Power Query, merged the order_reviews data into the orders data to make review information available alongside order-level analysis.

-Disabled the standalone order_reviews table after the merge to avoid maintaining a duplicate table in the Power BI model.
+-Disabled the standalone order_reviews table after the merge to avoid maintaining a duplicate table in the Power BI model.

 This approach allowed the complete prepared dataset to be retained in MySQL while keeping the Power BI model focused on the data required for revenue, customer, delivery, product, and review analysis.

+---

+##  SQL Analysis

+1. Top 5 Customers by Total Payment Value
+2. Top 3 Sellers by Revenue Within Each Seller State
+3. Monthly Revenue & Running Total
+4. Customers Spending Above Average
+5. Second-Highest Revenue Category by Seller State
+6. Revenue by Product Category
+7. Monthly Revenue Trend
+8. Customer Retention
+9. Delivery Performance by State
+10. Delivery & Customer Satisfaction
 ---

 ## 📊 Dashboard Pages